GorbulasDev/learnelectra/docs/faq.md

 ## Frequently Asked Questions and Issues
 ## Add categories
 Below is a list of commonly asked questions about Electra or the Electra QT Wallet.
 We have tried to answer them to the best of our ability.
+(Click on the question text to expand the answer)

 <details><summary>When will Electra incorporate Masternodes?</summary>
 <p>